 The fact that Stephen Hawking Kush has a 1:1 ratio means it has been specifically designed to give both the psychoactive effects of THC – alongside the noted pain-relieving properties of the substance – and also provide a huge quantity of the medicinally useful CBD.

-At 22%, this dose is capable of dealing with a huge variety of different conditions, all while also giving you the pleasant feeling of the gentle body high.
+At 22% CBD and THC, this dose is capable of dealing with a massive variety of conditions, all while giving you the pleasant feeling of a gentle body high.